go-openapi/swag/README.md

 ### v0.25.2 (draft, unpublished)

-Minor changes due to internal maintainance that don't affect the behavior of the library.
+Minor changes due to internal maintenance that don't affect the behavior of the library.

-* removed indirect test dependencies by switching all tests to `go-openapi/testify`, a fork of `stretch/testify` with zero-dependencies.
+* [x] removed indirect test dependencies by switching all tests to `go-openapi/testify`, a fork of `stretch/testify` with zero-dependencies.
-* improvements to CI to catch test reports.
+* [x] improvements to CI to catch test reports.
-* modernized licensing annotations in source code, using the more compact SPDX annotations rather than the full license terms.
+* [x] modernized licensing annotations in source code, using the more compact SPDX annotations rather than the full license terms.
-* simplified a bit JSON & YAML testing by using newly available assertions
+* [x] simplified a bit JSON & YAML testing by using newly available assertions
 * started the journey to an OpenSSF score card badge:
-  * explicited permissions in CI workflows
+  * [x] explicited permissions in CI workflows
-  * published security policy
+  * [x] published security policy
   * pinned dependencies to github actions
   * introduced fuzzing in tests